mlabbe123/setupsapp/README.md

         - Sign in
         - register

+    - Better naming of setup.
+To avoid duplicate file_name, should rename the setup with its id from mongodb, then rename it to its original file_name before downloading.

     - Finish setup detail page

     - Enhance profile page
         - Better deleting setup process
-        - Better way of indentifying setup (maybe show the file name in the listings)

     - Footer